Demographics of Liverpool: Chinese

+Ghanaians

 There is a strong presence of Ghanaians in Liverpool, with an estimated 9,000 individuals originating in the African nation living in the city.
 Liverpool is a stronghold for overseas Ghanaian students; significant numbers study at the city's three universities, particularly Hope University.
 Hope works alongside the Ghanaian High Commission and has set up the 'High Value Scholarship for Ghana', which alongside the university's other scholarships has helped draw a large number of potential students from the African nation.